 Follow your kid.
 Meet your child where he or she is and help them find new ways to learn every single day.
 It’s exactly what all parents do for their toddlers.
 It just looks a little different for parents of gifted toddlers.

-One of my oldest’s (now 15) first words was Macedonia.
+One of my eldest’s (now 15) first words was Macedonia.
 As in, “let’s go to Macedonia to watch trains.”
 He was obsessed with trains.
 He watched kids’ shows and documentaries and old news reels about trains.
 He listened to books about trains.
 He knew the history of the railroad and all the different important trains from all of history before he was four.
 He couldn’t yet read.
 He barely drew.
 He was impulsive and inattentive at his daycare.
 He wouldn’t sit still unless someone was sharing something about trains — though not the kids’ trains with faces.
 He had no use for those.

 This went beyond a little guy’s interest in trains.
 He needed to know it all.
 So we fed him books, movies, toys, and trips to the trainyard in Macedonia.
 We sat by the tracks for hours, waiting for one train to pass, sharing snacks and train stories.
-Today he doesn’t remember all that he once knew, but he still adores trains and gets together with my father-in-law and his trin buddies regularly to work on model railroad layouts and talk about the good ole days of the steamers.
+Today he doesn’t remember all that he once knew, but he still adores trains and gets together with my father-in-law and his train buddies regularly to work on model railroad layouts and talk about the good ole days of the steamers.

 I didn’t worry about meeting his potential and I didn’t feed him flashcards and workbooks.

 I did shower my now 10 year old with workbooks, worksheets, and flashcards as a toddler.
 That 18 month-old who stood but a minute off the floor as she peered at the pediatrician and asked for shape stickers adored nothing more than sitting at “her” desk (a tot-sized table in the kitchen) and banging out workbook pages.
 She taught herself to read by three.
 She cried at two when she realized that she was not getting on the big yellow school bus with her brother.